Jesse Arthars

-Jesse Arthars (born 8 July 1998) is a New Zealand professional rugby league footballer who plays as a er or for the Brisbane Broncos in the National Rugby League (NRL).
+Jesse Arthars (born 8 July 1998) is a New Zealand professional rugby league footballer who plays as a er or for the Catalans Dragons in the Super League.

 He previously played for the Gold Coast Titans and the New Zealand Warriors in the NRL.

 Background

 Arthars was born and raised in Auckland, New Zealand, he is of Māori, Samoan, Croatian and English descent.In late 2010, when Arthars was 12, his family moved to Gold Coast, Queensland, where he attended Keebra Park State High School and played junior rugby league for the Helensvale Hornets.

 Playing career

 Early career

 From 2016 to 2017, Arthars played for the Melbourne Storm in the Holden Cup, scoring 22 tries and kicked 160 goals for 408 points in 44 games.

 2018

 In 2018, Arthars signed a one-year deal to join South Sydney after leaving Melbourne Storm at the end of 2017.
 On 5 October 2018, Arthars was released by Souths on compassionate grounds.

 Arthars spent the majority of 2018 playing with South Sydney's feeder club side North Sydney in the Intrust Super Premiership NSW making 6 appearances.